Walking and Cycling Strategy - adopted 30 April 2013

 - Station Trail

-This 11 kilometre path bisects the municipality into Northern and Southern sections.
-It begins at Warrigal Road and intersects with the Dandenong Creek Path at the picturesque Jells Park.
+The new path is part of the 11 kilometre long Scotchmans Creek Trail which bisects the Monash municipality into northern and southern sections.
+The trail begins at Warrigal Road and intersects with the Dandenong Creek Path at the picturesque Jells Park.

 Areas of interest include sports grounds, Monash Aquatic and Recreation Centre, Oakleigh Recreation Centre, Glen Waverley Police Academy, Brickmakers Park, Waverley and Oakleigh Golf Courses and Monash University.